The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 8.1.
 RV Parks & Campgrounds in Santa Rosa

 On Historic Route 66, Santa Rosa, New Mexico, is a favorite road trip stop.
 Roadtrippers visit the area, stopping at one of the nearby RV parks for an excellent night’s stay.
-The RV parks and campgrounds in Santa Rosa, New Mexico, provide the most excellent facilities for a couple of nights in town to take in the sights or rest up for the next part of the adventure.
+The RV parks and campgrounds in Santa Rosa, New Mexico, provide excellent facilities for a couple of nights in town to take in the sights or rest up for the next part of the adventure.

 8.2.
 Golf Course Tres Lagunas

 Golfing is fun if you need a break from experiencing the city attractions or driving.
 Santa Rosa is a fantastic spot to enjoy the outdoors, and golfing is a fun activity if you need a break from exploring the city sights or driving.
-Tres Lagunas Golf Course, also known as Santa Rosa Golf Course, is one of the few golf courses, but it’s nice enough that you won’t need many more alternatives.
+Tres Lagunas Golf Course, also known as Santa Rosa Golf Course, is one of the few golf courses, but it’s nice that you won’t need many more alternatives.

 8.3.
 Ultima Park, Please Bless Me